-The majority of our research and development agreements are based on a contractual rate per FTE working on the project.
+The majority of our research and development agreements are based on a contractual rate per dedicated project team working on the project.
 The underlying product that we develop for customers does not create an asset with an alternative use to us and the customer receives benefits as we perform the work towards completion.
 Thus, our performance obligations are generally satisfied over time as the service is performed.
 We utilize an appropriate method of measuring progress towards the completion of our performance obligations to determine the timing of revenue recognition.
-For each performance obligation that is satisfied over time, we recognize revenue using a single measure of progress, typically based on FTE hours incurred.
+For each performance obligation that is satisfied over time, we recognize revenue using a single measure of progress, typically based on hours incurred.

 Our contracts frequently provide customers with rights to use or access our products or technology, along with other promises or performance obligations.
 Under ASC 606, we must first determine whether the license is distinct from other promises, such as our promise to perform research and development services.
 If we determine that the customer cannot benefit from the license without our services, the license will be accounted for as combined with the other performance obligations.
 If we determine that a license is distinct, we would recognize an allocable portion of the transaction price when the license is transferred to the customer, and the customer can use and benefit from it.
-We estimate the SSP for license rights by using a discounted cash flow method which includes the following key assumptions: the development timelines, revenue forecasts, commercialization expenses, discount rate, and the probability of technical and regulatory success.
+We estimate the SSP for license rights by using historical information if licenses have been previously sold to customers and for new licenses, we consider multiple methods, a discounted cash flow method which includes the following key assumptions: the development timelines, revenue forecasts, commercialization expenses, discount rate, and the probability of technical and regulatory success.
 For licenses that have been previously sold to other customers, we use historical information to determine SSP.